Personalizing the Webflow cart and checkout: a 2026 playbook

 Ecommerce personalization is the practice of changing what a shopper sees based on what you know about them.
 That might include what they are browsing right now, what they have looked at before, what they bought in the past, where they are located, or how they arrived on your site.

 Done well, personalization removes noise.
 Instead of forcing shoppers to scroll through dozens of irrelevant products, you bring likely options closer to the top.
 This is not just a nice extra; it has become an expectation.
-McKinsey found that 71% of consumers expect companies to deliver personalized interactions, and 76% get frustrated when personalization is missing.
+McKinsey research on personalization found that 71% of consumers expect companies to deliver personalized interactions, and 76% get frustrated when personalization is missing.

 Why Does Context Matter Before You Personalize Anything?